Open Policy Agent

 }

-Create the policy group in Scalr at the account level.
-To use policy groups it is necessary to create a VCS provider if this has not already been done.
-Go to the "run policy engine" at the account scope and create a run policy group:
+After the files are created in your repo, go into Scalr, the run policy engine, and create the policy group.
+To use policy groups, it is necessary to create a VCS providerin Scalr if this has not already been done.
+Go to integrations at the account scope, then OPA, and create a policy group:

 1150